joshtronic/pickles/README.md

 * PostgreSQL with PDO and PDO_PGSQL drivers
 * SQLite 3 with PDO and PDO_SQLITE drivers
 * Memcached with the Memcache module
-* composer is you want to compile LESS, SCSS or JS also necessary if you want to run the unit tests
+* composer if you want to compile LESS, SCSS or JS also necessary if you want to run the unit tests

 ## Installation